 About the Museum

 The Gillespie Museum is a rock and mineral museum offering students of all ages and the community many educational opportunities pertaining to earth and environmental science.
-The geologic collection of over 15,000 minerals, rocks and fossils is one of the oldest and largest in the southeastern U.S. and is exhibited throughout the building in various cabinets as well as hands-on, interactive displays.
+The geologic collection of more than 15,000 minerals, rocks, and fossils is one of the oldest and largest in the southeastern U.S., and is exhibited throughout the building in various cabinets, as well as hands-on, interactive displays.

 Exhibits and displays include: